yiisoft/yii2/docs/guide/db-migrations.md

 Each database migration is defined as a PHP class extending from [[yii\db\Migration]].
 The migration class name is automatically generated in the format of `m<YYMMDD_HHMMSS>_<Name>`, where

-* `<YYMMDD_HHMMSS>` refers to the UTC datetime when the migration creation command is executed.
+* `<YYMMDD_HHMMSS>` refers to the UTC datetime at which the migration creation command is executed.
 * `<Name>` is the same as the value of the `name` argument that you provide to the command.

-In the migration class, you are expected to write code in the `up()` method to make changes to the database structure.
+In the migration class, you are expected to write code in the `up()` method that makes changes to the database structure.
-You may also want to write code in the `down()` method to revert the changes made by the `up()` method.
+You may also want to write code in the `down()` method to revert the changes made by `up()`.
+The `up` method is invoked when you upgrade the database with this migration, while the `down()` method is invoked when you downgrade the database.
-The following code shows how you implement the migration class to create a `news` table:
+The following code shows how you may implement the migration class to create a `news` table:

 ```php